"Sandplay" is a therapy tool developed by Dora Kalff . The following description is quoted from her book Sandplay.

 Closing with Kaspar Keppenhauer

-Seeing and talking with Kaspar Keppenhauer again brought memories of our nature play in Switzerland two years ago, but this had not prepared me for his inspiring closing presentation at Asilomar.
+Seeing and talking with Kaspar Keppenhauer brought memories of our nature play in Switzerland in 1995, but this had not prepared me for his inspiring closing presentation at Asilomar.
 Kaspar introduced us first to his home and office with beautiful slides and his gentle humor.
 In introducing his garden, he stated that this is a good indication of a safe vessel "When plants grow, it is a safe place for humans."
 In addition to sandplay, he uses other creative methods in his work.
 For example, he introduced slides of tissue paper collage.
-These are created by tearing pieces of tissue and gluing them onto large white sheets of paper.
+These are created by tearing pieces of colored tissue and gluing them onto large white sheets of paper.
 When illuminated from behind, the collages become beautiful stained glass.
 He also provides materials for paper mache and the creations produced from this are often glazed and used as sandplay figures.
 One tray in his presentation included a figure he had created from clay that was a replica of ancient ruins.
 His creativity shows in his living space and the special work he has created.
 One aspect of that special work is Nature Play.
 This involves walking in natural surroundings, collecting small items that appeal to you, finding a special place that appeals to you, and creating a "scene" in that special place using the found items.
 So, Kasper's "trays" are not limited to the sandplay office.
 He sees "trays" as a place to give birth to the Self, creating that sacred moment when psyche manifests as soma.

 by Jeane Rhodes